riskmap/icons/README.md

-# RiskMap Icons
+# @themarshalsgroup/icons

-This README outlines the details of collaborating to the RiskMap Icons iconfont.
+This README outlines the details of collaborating.

 ## Prerequisites